Victor7615/PetroCorpHSERAGSolution-DSN-/README.md

 **Prerequisites:** An active Azure Subscription.

-### Step 1: Create an Azure AI Studio Project
+### Step 1: Create an Azure AI Foundary Project

 1. Navigate to the [Azure Portal](https://portal.azure.com/).
 2. Create a new **Azure AI Hub** resource.
 This will serve as a container for your AI projects.
-3. Once the AI Hub is created, navigate to **Azure AI Studio** and create a new **Project** within your Hub.
+3. Once the AI Hub is created, navigate to **Azure AI Foundary** and create a new **Project** within your Hub.
 This project will be your workspace.

 ### Step 2: Deploy the AI Models